-- (2) the provision is that the profits of an enterprise within subsection (3) are not to be subject to United Kingdom tax except so far as they are attributable to a permanent establishment of United Kingdom. - (3) an enterprise is within this subsection if the enterprise- - (a) is resident outside the United Kingdom, or - (b) carries on a trade, profession or business, the control or management of which is situated outside the United Kingdom. - (4) the provision does not prevent income of a person resident in the United Kingdom being chargeable to income tax or corporation tax. - (5) subsection (4)-

-- (a) does not apply in relation to income of a person resident in the United Kingdom if section 858 ITTOIA ... applies to the income, and - (b) [not relevant] - (6) A person is resident in the United Kingdom for the purposes of this section if the person is resident in the United Kingdom for the purposes of the double taxation arrangements. - 74.
-The effect of this was that any UK resident receiving income from a foreign enterprise was liable to tax on that income even if a double tax treaty provided that the enterprise was not liable to UK tax.
+(2) the provision is that the profits of an enterprise within subsection (3) are not to be subject to United Kingdom tax except so far as they are attributable to a permanent establishment of United Kingdom.
+(3) an enterprise is within this subsection if the enterprise- 5 (a) is resident outside the United Kingdom, or (b) carries on a trade, profession or business, the control or management of which is situated outside the United Kingdom.
+(4) the provision does not prevent income of a person resident in the United Kingdom being chargeable to income tax or corporation tax.
+10 (5) subsection (4)- (a) does not apply in relation to income of a person resident in the United Kingdom if section 858 ITTOIA applies to the income, and (b) [not relevant] 15 (6) A person is resident in the United Kingdom for the purposes of this section if the person is resident in the United Kingdom for the purposes of the double taxation arrangements.
+74. The effect of this was that any UK resident receiving income from a foreign enterprise was liable to tax on that income even if a double tax treaty provided that the enterprise was not liable to LW top.
+It did not emply to the encoder of the enterprise was not liable to UK tax.
 It did not apply to the appellant's life tenancy income declared on his 2006-7 return for two reasons: firstly, that income arose from a partnership and was caught by s 858 ITTOIA (excluded by 815AZA(5)(a)) and secondly, in any event, s 815AZA only applied to income arising after 12 March 2008.
-The relevance of s 815 AZA to the appeal was the appellant's case that there was enough information on the tax return to deduce the insufficiency. - 25 What was a hypothetical officer reasonably expected to know? - 75.
-As stated above the relevant condition is s 29(5) TMA (§16 above) which provided in paraphrase:
+The relevance of s 815 AZA to the appeal was the appellant's case that there was enough information on the tax return to deduce the insufficiency.

+25 What was a hypothetical officer reasonably expected to know?

+75. As stated above the relevant condition is s 29(5) TMA (§16 above) which provided in paraphrase: